amolabs/ecosim/README.tex.md

 ### Blockchain state
 Simulation statistics for tx processing:
 - total number of blocks generated (this measures time elapsed)
-- total number of txs generated
+- number of newly generated txs in the last step
-- total number of txs processed and included in blocks
+- number of processed txs in the last step
-- total number of txs lost due to computing environment
+- number of lost txs in the last step

 Tx status:
 - current number of txs pending in blockchain nodes
 - current tx fee

-Asset status:
+Chain asset status:
 - sum of all coins = sum of all active, lost and locked coins(stakes)
 - sum of all active coins
 - sum of all lost coins due to lost account keys and etc.
-- sum of all stakes including delegated stakes
+- sum of all stakes and delegated stakes

 ### Market state
 - market liveness: controls the number of newly generated txs
-- <s>market value: total value of all goods ready to be sold in the market (in USD)</s>
+- market value: total value of all goods ready to be traded in the market (in USD)
 - coin exchange rate (in USD for one AMO)
+- interest rate of the chain
+- interest rate of the outer world

 *NOTE: This is the only place where we use the unit USD.*